 As the story reaches its climax, Burr challenges Hamilton to a duel, where Hamilton deliberately chooses not to fire at his opponent, resulting in his fatal injury.
 The narrative concludes with reflections on legacy and the stories we tell, encapsulated in the heartfelt question > “Who Lives, Who Dies, Who Tells Your Story?”
 This poignant ending showcases Eliza’s unyielding resolve to preserve Hamilton’s legacy throughout history.

-Stay updated on Hamilton with insightful articles, reviews, and explainers.
-Unpack the movie’s deeper meanings, themes, and ending.
+Stay updated on Hamilton with in-depth articles, critical reviews, and ending explainers.
+Explore hidden meanings, major themes, and expert insights into the film’s story and impact.

 What's After the Movie?